 Current Economic Situation

-The Russian economy, dragged by soft oil and commodity prices, a tumbling ruble as well as big interest rate hikes, has remained in a dire situation.
-Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, has been a major culprit of the setback.
-To compound problems, the staggering ruble has once exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
-Along with fiscal tightening, the Russian economy is projected to have contracted by 0.2% in 2016, following a 2.8% setback in the previous year.
+In 2016, the Russian economy, dragged by soft oil and commodity prices, a tumbling ruble as well as big interest rate hikes, was in a dire situation.
+Weak domestic consumption following the sharp currency depreciation and sliding investment, aggravated by the continued economic damage from the Kremlin’s standoff with the West over Ukraine and the intensification of sanctions and countersanctions, was a major culprit of the setback.
+To compound problems, the staggering ruble once exerted negative impacts on the country’s deteriorating credit ratings and augmented the risk of default on its foreign obligations.
+Along with fiscal tightening, the Russian economy contracted by 0.2% in 2016, following a 2.8% setback in the previous year.